Trademark Application Process: Forms, Fees and Payment Guide

 2. Find the classification of the proposed application – There are different and several classifications of trademarks and applications are also made and filed according to the said classification.
 Different forms are filed for different classifications.
 So, the next step is to check in which class of trademark the application needs to be made to the Registrar for registration.

-3. Submission of Documents – Documents such as identity proofs, address proofs, company details, details of the product or process for which trademark is obtained, bank account details, object and purpose, etc need to be prepared and kept ready for upload.
+3. Submission of Documents – Documents such as identity proofs, address proofs, company details, details of the product or process for which the trademark is obtained, bank account details, object and purpose, etc., need to be prepared and kept ready for upload.

-5. Payment and acknowledgment – After successful submission of the application, payment needs to be made online and instantly the acknowledgment receipt is generated and sent to the applicant.
-The reference number in the acknowledgment receipt can be used for tracking the status of the trademark application.
+5. Payment and acknowledgement – After successful submission of the application, payment needs to be made online, and instantly, the acknowledgement receipt is generated and sent to the applicant.
+The reference number in the acknowledgement receipt can be used for tracking the status of the trademark application.

 6. Trademark Examination – After the application has been lodged, the Registrar conducts a search regarding the mark to ensure it is free to comply with legal requirements and also free from potential conflicts with existing marks.
 If the Registrar comes across any discrepancy, it will serve notice of refusal if grounds exist for refusal.
 The applicant is given only one month in which to respond to the objections.

-8. Trademark Opposition – The Registrar allows a period of four months to invite any objection or claim or opposition from the public at large and entertains the case of opposition if proved, then the applicant and the opponent will plead before the Registrar of Trademarks.
+8. Trademark Opposition – The Registrar allows a period of four months to invite any objection, claim, or opposition from the public at large, and entertains the case of opposition if proved.
+The applicant and the opponent will plead before the Registrar of Trademarks.
 The registration proceeds if the judgment is in favour of the applicant.

 Different Forms of Trademark Applications